Before I continue the story of ancient Rome, I’d like to make an outline of the previous chapters:

 After Pompey defeated Mithridates, and accepted the submission of Tigranes, he broke his agreement with the Parthians, and divided Mesopotamia between several kingdoms.
 Thus, Pompey “laid the seeds of a long-lived feud” between Parthia and Rome.
 In 53 BC, about ten years after Pompey returned to Rome, Crassus decided that he would humble the Parthians; Crassus crossed the Euphrates and marched into Mesopotamia.
 Tired of hearing people discuss the exploits of Caesar and Pompey, Crassus wanted military glory.
 One might describe Crassus’ war with Parthia as a war of choice, not of necessity; Parthia didn’t threaten vital Roman interests.

 The Parthian army had a weak infantry but a strong cavalry.
 The nobility fought like medieval knights: clad in armor, mounted on powerful horses.
-The less affluent fought on lighter horses, and wore lighter armor; they were expert archers, known for shooting their arrows while retreating, like a quarterback who passes on the run.
+The less affluent fought on lighter horses, and wore lighter armor; they were expert archers, known for shooting their arrows while retreating, like a football quarterback who passes on the run.

 Crassus had about 35,000 troops, but almost no cavalry.
 He was met by about 10,000 Parthian archers, whose quivers were refilled by a corps of 1,000 camels.
 The Parthians rained arrows on the Romans, while staying out of range of Roman weapons.
 Both Crassus and his son died; many Roman soldiers were killed or taken prisoner.
 It’s called the Battle of Carrhae, and it’s often mentioned among Roman military disasters.